 The District provides water service to approximately 2,200 connections.
-An annual Consumer Confidence Report (CCR) is mailed to all water customers which provides a summary of the District's water quality including a comparison to regulatory requirements.
+An annual Consumer Confidence Report (CCR) is mailed to all water customers providing a summary of the District's water quality including a comparison to regulatory requirements.
 The California State Division of Drinking Water regulates the District's water supplies and the CCR can be found on the District website or by calling the District's offices.

 The District's water supplies include groundwater, Lopez water and State water.
 Regulation of the District's groundwater supply is also subject to the stipulations and judgment adopted for the adjudication of the Santa Maria groundwater basin.
 Lopez and State water supplies are provided by the County of San Luis Obispo under terms of water supply contracts.
-The District's water supply reliability is relatively high and the District was increasing water in storage during the recent drought.
+The District's water supply reliability is relatively high, and the District had been increasing water in storage during the recent drought.
+Nevertheless, the need to address water supply reliability continues and contract amendments for the State Water Project are being developed by the